Jackie Chan: My Stunts

 Jackie Chan: My Stunts (成龍：我的特技) is a 1999 documentary film about Jackie Chan's stunts, fights, and other related things and how he performs them.
-Throughout the film Jackie gives quick tutorials on how to execute various fight scenes under a budget.
+Throughout the film Jackie gives breakdowns of how the stunts were performed in many of his films, including Police Story.
+Who am I? and Rush Hour with demonstrations of different techniques and experiments inside his "stunt lab".